lemotdesign/one-click-hugo-cms/site/content/articles/how-much-does-termite-treatment-cost.md

   Start 2025 with peace of mind knowing your home is protected by experienced, fully insured termite experts.
 Contact Conquer Termites Gold Coast today to schedule your inspection and get a customised treatment plan.
 image: img/untitled-facebook-post-.png
 ---
-As we welcome the New Year 2025, it's the perfect time to ensure your home is safeguarded against termites.
-In Brisbane and the Gold Coast, termite treatment costs can vary depending on several factors, including the size of your property, the extent of the infestation, and the type of treatment required.
-Here’s a breakdown to help you budget:

 #### **1. Termite Inspection Costs**